Nicola Trivett

 Creating Safe Spaces at the Aspris Wellness Centre

-At the Aspris Wellness Centre, Summertown delivered a 510 sqm healthcare fit out focused on mental health support — designing a space that prioritised safety, discretion, and comfort for patients and practitioners alike.
-Located in Dubai, the project’s design approach also speaks to a growing shift across workplace design: the understanding that the environment has a measurable impact on mental wellbeing, focus, and human connection.
+Located in Dubai, the project’s design approach also speaks to a growing shift across workplace design: The understanding that the environment has a measurable impact on mental wellbeing, focus, and human connection.

-The Aspris project shows that design strategies rooted in mental health support — from acoustic zoning to material selection — are increasingly relevant beyond clinical settings.
-For fit out contractors in Dubai, it offers a clear precedent: the same elements that promote calm, trust, and focus in therapeutic spaces are now shaping the expectations of high-performing, health-conscious workplaces — because businesses are recognising that employee wellbeing is directly tied to engagement, retention, productivity and overall organisational resilience.
+For fit-out contractors in Dubai, it offers a clear precedent: The same elements that promote calm, trust, and focus in therapeutic spaces are now shaping the expectations of high-performing, health-conscious workplaces.
+Businesses are recognising that employee wellbeing is directly tied to engagement, retention, productivity, and overall organisational resilience.

 What Offices Can Learn from Healthcare Fit Outs